jsgoller1/algorithms/README.md

   1. If it's a dynamic programming problem, consider the advice below.
   1. Finally, if all else fails, look at the solution and mark the problem below for reattempting later.

-  I typically review the solutions to contest problems after the contest ends, unless I'm pretty sure I can finish them with more time.

-## Stuck on dynamic programming?
+## Struggling with dynamic programming?
 Don't fret - dynamic programming is hard to grasp at first, and everyone struggles with it (including me)!
 I did the following things to learn dynamic programming:
 - Watch Steve Skiena's lectures on YouTube about DP from his 2012 algorithms class.
 - Read the DP chapter in _The Algorithm Design Manual_.